 Septoplasty is performed under general or “twilight” anesthesia at a nearby accredited outpatient surgical facility or in our AAAHC-accredited, in-office surgical suite.
 There is usually very little swelling, bruising or discomfort after surgery.
 If the septoplasty surgery is combined with cosmetic rhinoplasty surgery, the procedure will take longer and the recovery period will also be longer.
 Patients can return to work and normal activities in less than a week.

-Dr. Kridel only performs septoplasty in combination with rhinoplasty surgery when indicated.
-Dr. Kridel does not accept insurance, and is considered an out-of-network provider.
-We provide patients of Dr. Kridel with appropriate paperwork that they can file with their carrier if they so choose.
+Dr. Kridel and Dr. Delaney only perform septoplasty in combination with rhinoplasty surgery when indicated.
+Dr. Kridel and Dr. Delaney do not accept insurance, and are considered out-of-network providers.
+We provide our patients with appropriate paperwork that they can file with their carrier if they so choose.
 Septoplasty costs can range from $3,000 - $4,000

 Plan Your Procedure